 Database Name

-The name of the database in AnalyticDB for MySQL to which data will be synchronized.
-If a database with the same name does not exist, a new one is created.
-If a database with the same name already exists, data is synchronized to the existing database.
+The name of the destination database in AnalyticDB for MySQL.
+If a database with the same name does not exist, a new database is created.
+If a database with the same name exists, data is synchronized to the existing database.
 For more information about naming conventions, see Limits.

-ImportantIn the Source and Destination Settings section, if Storage Format is set to PAIMON, an existing database must meet the following conditions.
+ImportantIn the Source and Destination Settings section, if you set Storage Format to PAIMON, an existing database must meet the following conditions.
 Otherwise, the data synchronization task will fail.

 It must be an external database.
 The statement to create the database must be

-CREATE EXTERNAL DATABASE <DatabaseName>.The `DBPROPERTIES` parameter of the database creation statement must include the
+CREATE EXTERNAL DATABASE<database_name>.The `DBPROPERTIES` parameter in the `CREATE DATABASE` statement must include the

-catalogproperty, and thecatalogvalue must bepaimon.The DBPROPERTIES parameter in the database creation statement must include the
+catalogproperty, and the value ofcatalogmust bepaimon.The `DBPROPERTIES` parameter in the `CREATE DATABASE` statement must include the

 adb.paimon.warehouseproperty.
-For example:adb.paimon.warehouse=oss://testBucketName/aps/data.The DBPROPERTIES parameter in the database creation statement must include the
+For example:adb.paimon.warehouse=oss://testBucketName/aps/data.The `DBPROPERTIES` parameter in the `CREATE DATABASE` statement must include the

-LOCATIONproperty.
-You must also add.dbto the end of the database name.
+LOCATIONproperty, and you must add.dbafter the database name.
 Otherwise, XIHE queries will fail.
-For example:LOCATION=oss://testBucketName/aps/data/kafka_paimon_external_db.db/.The bucket folder in the OSS path specified for
+For example:LOCATION=oss://testBucketName/aps/data/kafka_paimon_external_db.db/.The bucket directory in the OSS path configured for

 LOCATIONmust exist.
-Otherwise, the database creation will fail.
+Otherwise, creating the database will fail.

 Table Name

-The name of the table in AnalyticDB for MySQL to which data will be synchronized.
-If a table with the same name does not exist in the database, a new one is created.
-If a table with the same name already exists, the data synchronization will fail.
+The name of the destination table in AnalyticDB for MySQL.
+If a table with the same name does not exist in the database, a new table is created.
+If a table with the same name already exists, the data synchronization fails.
 For more information about naming conventions, see Limits.

 Schema Field Mapping